-31 December 2021 31 December 2020
+12. Inventories and Agricultural Froduce 31 December 2022 31 December 2021

-Agricultural produce 4,603 1,544
+Agricultural produce 4,436 4,603

-Land cultivation and harvesting (i) 988 1,903
+Land cultivation and harvesting (i) 285 988

-Seeds, fertilisers, crop protection products 2,688 1,267
+Seeds, fertilisers, crop protection products 1,656 2,688

-Construction materials (ii) 141 1,154
+Construction materials 183 141

-Fodder (raw materials) 145 860
+Fodder (raw materials) 744 145

-Fodder (processed) 201 142
+Fodder (processed) 345 201

-Fuel 344 758
+Fuel 689 344

-Goods for resale 34 232

-Other 106 92
+Other materials 170 140

-Total inventories and agricultural produce 9,250 7,952
+Total inventories and agricultural produce 8,508 9,250

 Agricultural produce is measured at fair value less costs to sell at the date of harvest while inventories are measured at the lower of cost and net realisable value.
-For inventories as at 31 December 2021, a reversal of a previous write-down to their net realisable value was recognised in a total amount of USD 2,198 thousand (2020: a write-down was recognised for USD 4,132 thousand).
+For inventories as at 31 December 2022, a write-down to their net realisable value was recognised in the total amount of USD 689 thousand (2021: a reversal of a previous write-down for USD 2,198 thousand).

-- (i) Where land cultivation works are performed on land plots which are "unsown" (i.e. do not contain biological assets), the costs of such works are capitalised as part of inventories until the seeds are planted, at which point the accumulated costs are reclassified as production costs of the related biological assets. - (ii) Significant stock of construction materials as at 31 December 2020 is related to the ongoing construction works on the additional fattening shop and the additional sow house at the pig complex (Note 9).
+(i) Where land cultivation works are performed on land plots which are "unsown" (i.e. do not contain biological assets), the costs of such works are capitalised as part of inventories until the seeds are planted, at which point the accumulated costs are reclassified as production costs of the related biological assets.